shmuelie/weakdelegates/README.md

     public static T Combine<T>(T a, T b) where T : class;
     // Usage is the same as System.Delegate.Remove(Delegate, Delegate);
     public static T Remove<T>(T source, T value) where T : class;
-}
+    // Allows removing weak delegates when you don't have access to the delegate field directly. public static void Remove<T>(object eventContainer, string eventName, T value) where T : class }
 ```

 Documentation for the same named static methods on `System.Delegate` should be
 the same.
 Only real difference is that I use generics and enforce that it must
 be a delegate type at run-time instead of forcing you to do lots of casting.

+The `Remove<T>(object eventContainer, string eventName, T value) where T :
+class` method can be used to unsubscribe weak delegates from events.

 ### Example